 In fall or spring, planting trees and plants can be an invigorating adventure.
 When your Stark Bro’s order arrives, it’s best to be prepared to plant your new additions within a day or so.
 We understand, however, that sometimes you’re simply not ready to put them in the ground right away.
-In this article, we focus on some tips on how to delay planting different trees and plants.
+In this article, we focus on some tips on how to delay planting.

 If the weather is unfavorable, or you don’t have time or help to plant right away, still be sure to open the box containing your order.